florencegogovor/florencegogovor/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I'm a Cybersecurity Junior with passion for threat hunting, digital forensics and incident response.
 Currently building my Security Analyst skills through the use of certifications and projects/labs.

 - 🌱 I expect to graduate in July 2025 with a Bachelor’s degree in Cybersecurity and Information Assurance

-- 📫 How to reach me: ...

 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
-I love Reading and music in my spare time
+I'm a native french speaker